This is some text inside of a div block.

 Public sector sales should not be a reactive process for your sales team once an open tender is listed.
 Building relationships with active government buyers ahead of time shows initiative, and being equipped with the correct intelligence all in one place sets you up for success.
 This intelligence includes a centralised source of truth for government tenders including key stakeholders and contact details, dynamic information on relevant upcoming expiries tailored to the user’s target keywords and CPV codes, competitors they are tracking, and more.

 Below is a summary of the process for suppliers using the Stotles platform as a tool to improve their public sector procurement strategy.
+We will go into more detail in our next blog post: How to master pre-engagement with public sector buyers.

 Find early buying signals